ifellows/salt/salt_website/src/content/docs/management/facilities.md

 ---
 title: Facilities
-description: Managing participating health facilities — setup codes, coupon configuration, payment settings, and recruitment windows.
+description: Managing participating health facilities, setup codes, coupon configuration, payment settings, and recruitment windows.
 ---

 Facilities represent the health sites where data collection takes place.
 Each facility has its own API key and configuration, and tablets are registered to a specific facility.